Cosmological implications of Bumblebee theory on an FLRW background: Introduction

 \section{Introduction}

-The theory of general relativity (GR) has been a foundational paradigm in the description of the universe's dynamics at cosmological scales.
+The theory of general relativity (GR) has been a foundational paradigm in the description of the Universe's dynamics at cosmological scales.
 However, recent observations have cast doubt on the validity of this paradigm in certain regimes, thereby highlighting the necessity for extensions or modifications to Einstein's theory.
 Among the most salient issues are the nature of dark energy (DE) and dark matter (DM), as well as the potential for Lorentz symmetry violations at fundamental scales \cite{SN2,SN1}.
 In this context, the Bumblebee theory emerges as a natural extension of GR, introducing a vector field with a non-zero vacuum expectation value, thereby spontaneously breaking both Lorentz diffeomorphism symmetries \cite{Kostelecky:1988zi,Kostelecky:1989jw,Bluhm:2004ep,bluhm2005,Bluhm:2005uj,Bluhm:2007bd,Filho:2022yrk,Delhom:2022xfo,Delhom:2019wcm,Lambiase:2023zeo,Gullu:2020qzu,Li:2020dln,Maluf:2020kgf,Maluf:2014dpa,Casana:2017jkc,Bertolami:2005bh,Capozziello:2023tbo,Capozziello:2023rfv}. {This theory has been studied in various areas of gravitation and cosmology, providing a framework to explore modified gravity effects that could be detectable in the evolution of the Universe \cite{Bluhm:2006im}.
 However, this symmetry breaking is predominant at the high-energy scales, that is, at the early Universe's epoch \cite{Kostelecky:1988zi,Mattingly:2005re,Liberati2013CQG,Carroll:2004ai,Kanno:2006ty,Barrow2012PRD,Kostelecky:2011qz}.
 Therefore, although this theory incorporates violation of relevant symmetries for the gravitational field, it does not preclude the cosmological principle assumption at all.
-Recent works along these lines have demonstrated that Lorentz-violating fields can be consistently embedded in Friedmann-Lemaître-Robertson-Walker (FLRW) cosmologies, enabling studies of primordial gravitational waves \cite{Khodadi:2025wuw} and cosmic microwave background (CBM) polarizations \cite{Kostelecky:2001mb,Kostelecky:2007zz,Caloni:2022kwp,Fairbairn:2014kda,Xia:2009ah,Yunes:2016jcc,Mirshekari:2011yq,Audren:2013dwa} without spoiling large-scale isotropy.
+Recent works along these lines have demonstrated that Lorentz-violating fields can be consistently embedded in Friedmann-Lemaître-Robertson-Walker (FLRW) cosmologies, enabling studies of primordial gravitational waves \cite{Khodadi:2025wuw}, cosmic microwave background (CBM) polarizations \cite{Kostelecky:2001mb,Kostelecky:2007zz,Caloni:2022kwp,Fairbairn:2014kda,Xia:2009ah,Yunes:2016jcc,Mirshekari:2011yq,Audren:2013dwa} and constrains on Lorentz violation with big bang nucleosynthesis and gravitational baryogenesis \cite{Khodadi:2022mzt} without spoiling large-scale isotropy\footnote{For other applications of Bumblebee gravity theory, for example black hole solutions and related subjects see for instance \cite{AraujoFilho:2024iox,AraujoFilho:2024ykw,AraujoFilho:2025hkm,Shi:2025plr,Heidari:2024bvd,Filho:2023etf,Khodadi:2021owg,Khodadi:2022dff}}.
 This perspective highlights the possibility of a compatibility between Lorentz violation and the cosmological principle.
-Nevertheless, bumblebee contributions could still damage the cosmological principle through non-minimal coupling to gravity sector.
-In this concern, some recent studies have been carried out in the context of anisotropic cosmological models such as those based on Bianchi-I \cite{Sarmah:2024xwx} or Kasner metrics \cite{Neves:2022qyb}.
+Nevertheless, Bumblebee contributions could still damage the cosmological principle through non-minimal coupling to the gravity sector.
+In this regard, some recent studies have been carried out in the context of anisotropic cosmological models such as those based on Bianchi-I \cite{Sarmah:2024xwx} or Kasner metrics \cite{Neves:2022qyb}.
 Despite this fact, it is also possible to construct isotropic scenarios consistent with an FLRW background.
 In particular, statistical isotropy can be preserved through cosmic vector triads or by restricting the Bumblebee vacuum expectation value to be time-like \cite{Armendariz-Picon:2004say,Kostelecky:2003fs}. } In this way, the Bumblebee field may induce contributions to the effective equation of state, offering scenarios in which cosmic acceleration arises without the need for an explicit cosmological constant, although such behavior strongly depends on the potential and coupling choices \cite{Capelo:2015ipa,Esposito-Farese:2009wbc}.